deepmodeling/blog/source/_posts/tutorial1.md

 Here, our elements were modified to `A`, `B`, and `C`, so this parameters is also required to modify.
 What to do if you don’t know the maximum number of neighbors?
 You can be roughly estimate one by the density of the system, or try a number blindly.
-If it is not big enough, the DeePMD-kit will tell you.
+If it is not big enough, the DeePMD-kit will shoot WARNINGS.
 Below we changed it to

 ```json